PrivacyScore/PrivacyScore/README.md

 The creation of PrivacyScore was funded in part by the DFG as part of project C.1 and C.2 within the RTG 2050 "[Privacy and Trust for Mobile Users](https://www.privacy-trust.tu-darmstadt.de/)".

 ## License
-PrivacyScore is licensed GPLv3, see LICENSE for more information.
+PrivacyScore is licensed GPLv3 or, at your option, any later version.
+See LICENSE for more information.